Focaccia Bread – A delicious and easy bread that can be made and enjoyed instantaneously!

 - Sweetener (sugar or honey): This helps to stimulate the yeast.
 Don’t skip it!

 - Toppings: I love how versatile this recipe can be when it comes to the choice of toppings.
-Be as creative as you can
+I always love to use fresh herbs alongside any other toppings I desire.
+Feel free to be as creative as you can!

 In this recipe, we have opted for a classic version of focaccia that is topped with some rosemary, garlic, oil, and flaky salt.
 However, once you make this bread, you’ll find it so delicious you’ll want to keep making it.
 For that reason, we’ve included some of our other favorite topping variations.